For the Undergraduate Study at the University of Oxford

 To apply, please complete the Online Scholarship Application Form.
 In order to assist you in gathering all the necessary information to complete the Online Scholarship Application Form, you may wish to download the Scholarship Application Form in Word format and view all the information required.
 Please also provide the following supporting documents to

 , limiting the size of each email to no more than 10MB:

-Offer letter from Oxford for a place to study in the Bachelor’s Degree of Philosophy, Politics and Economics programme or another Social Science undergraduate degree programme;
+Offer letter from Oxford for a place to study for one of the undergraduate degree programmes covered by the Kwok Scholarships;

 Proof of your need for financial support, justifying why you should be awarded a scholarship, including:

 Certificate and/or proof of income issued by your current employer;

 Your latest available tax returns.
 If no tax returns are available, please confirm that there are none and explain why not;

 Proof of income and tax returns for each of your family members, including parents and spouse;

 Any other source(s) of funds, which have not been reflected in the Online Application Form, available to contribute towards the cost of your studies; and

 Any other documents that support your financial status and that of your family’s.